jmonlong/manu-vgsv/manuscript.md

 The Illumina BAMs used where the same as the other methods described above.
 The output VCF was converted back to explicit representation to facilitate variant normalization later.

-Running times for the different tools are shown in Table {@tbl:running}.
+Running times for the different tools are shown in Table {@tbl:timing}.

 ### Simulation experiment